Things to Know About The High School Project

 Size and Space Considerations: Connected High School Network

-The Connected High School Network model is based upon the fundamental concept of carefully distributing the needed expanded learning spaces for T.C.
-Williams in other places in the Alexandria community.
+The Connected High School Network model is based upon the fundamental concept of carefully distributing the needed expanded learning spaces for Alexandria City in other places in the Alexandria community.
 Some of these spaces may need additional supports, such as a food service or dedicated parking spaces, but these centers could be located in already existing office buildings.
 The Minnie Howard campus will definitely be one of the expansion locations.
 Logistics will be key and part of the planning work for consideration.

 5,000 Student Projection